yishn/Cookbook/desserts/oreo-tiramisu.md

 ### filling

 - Turn `oreos` into fine crumbs
-- Whip `double cream`
+- Whip `heavy cream`
 - Mix `mascarpone` and `nutella`
-- Fold mix with the whipped `double cream`
+- Put half of the `oreo` crumbs into the mix
-- Put half of the `oreo` crumbs into the mixture
+- Fold mix with the whipped `heavy cream`

 ### tiramisu